Gitte and Gieter try to fix the broken rag

 The kid never listen so we had to stop at the middle of nowhere to get the rack fixed proper

-The kids never listen so we had to stop at a small town in the middle of nowhere to get the rack fixed.
+The kids never listen, so we had to stop at a small town in the middle of nowhere to get the rack fixed.
 Proper this time!
 I explained everything to the guy from the motorbike repair place.
 It is nice to talk to them when they do not speak English.
-We need this brrrrrrrr and this brrrrrrrr after that we need two pipes about thaaaaat long and you bzzzzzzz it here and here.
+We need this brrrrrrrr and this brrrrrrrr.
+After that, we need two pipes about that long, and you bzzzzzzz it here and here.
 He nods and hops on the bike to get a cutting tool and some pipe.
-A few beers later the bike was ready for new adventures.
+A few beers later, the bike was ready for new adventures.

 And that is what the guys tried